Project-FarmaTech/Rasp_Pi_Code/README.md

 # Rasp_Pi_Code

-We developed an Agriculture helper module for the following usecases -
+We developed an agriculture helper module for the following usecases -

 - detect humidity, sunlight, day or night and control water accordingly (A)
 - can be set for different crops (M)